Here Are the 2023 Darlington Throwback Schemes

 Hocevar wants to race the truck, which honors Dale Jarrett’s 2001 brown and yellow UPS No. 88.

+Dye’s No. 43 honors Richard Petty with the same design as the King’s STP car from 1976.

-Pays homage to Adam Petty and his No. 45 Spree car from 1999.
+Alan pays homage to the late Adam Petty and his No. 45 Spree car from 1999.

 About the author